ner0-m/elsa/CONTRIBUTING.md

 [pre-commit](https://pre-commit.com/).
 You are highly encouraged to install the pre-commits with `pre-commit install -t pre-commit -t commit-msg` such that they are run before each commit.

-None of the commit hooks will change anything in your commit, they mearly check and error if something is wrong.
+None of the commit hooks will change anything in your commit, they merely check and error if something is wrong.

 ### Building the Documentation